-10.3.1 With bank base rate forecast to remain at 0.75% until quarter 1 2019 and not to rise above 1.25% until the end of 2020, investment conditions will continue to be difficult.
+10.3.1 With bank base rate forecast to remain at 0.75% until quarter 3 2020 and not to rise above 1.25% until the end of 2022, investment conditions will continue to be difficult.
 The view of Link Asset Services is that bank rate will be at the following levels:

-Dec-18 Mar-19 Jun-19 Sep-19 Dec-19 Mar-20 Jun-20 Sep-20 Dec-20 Mar-21 Jun-21 Bank Rate 0.75% 0.75% 1.00% 1.00% 1.00% 1.25% 1.25% 1.25% 1.50% 1.50% 1.75%
+Dec-19 Mar-20 Jun-20 Sep-20 Dec-20 Mar-21 Jun-21 Sep-21 Dec-21 Mar-22 Bank Rate 0.75% 0.75% 0.75% 0.75% 1.00% 1.00% 1.00% 1.00% 1.00% 1.25%

 10.3.2 The Council has historically outperformed bank rates in its investment returns.
 Therefore, the suggested budgeted average investment earnings currently included in the MTFP projections are as follows:

-Investment CCLA

-Balances Property
+Investment Balances CCLA Property Fund

-Fund

-2019/20 1.20% 4.50%

-2020/21 1.45% 4.50%
+2020/21 1.08% 4.40%

-2021/22 1.83% 4.50%
+2021/22 1.20% 4.40%

+2022/23 1.33% 4.40%

 - 10.3.3 Clearly, these projections can only be best estimates at this stage and the risk is to the downside i.e. if the economic recovery is slower than expected, then interest rates are likely to rise more slowly.
-At this stage, the budget for 2019/20 has assumed an average yield of 1.20% on its investments (excluding CCLA Property Fund) in the next financial year.
+At this stage, the budget for 2020/21 has assumed an average yield of 1.08% on its investments (excluding CCLA Property Fund) in the next financial year.
 This allows for the fact that there are some higher value, longer term investments placed and there will be some shorter dated instant access investments placed.
 This forecast will, however, be reviewed further during the budget cycle.
-The anticipation of interest yielded from investing in the Property Fund is estimated at 4.50% in the MTFP. - 10.3.4 In this situation, the authority will continue to try and seek value in its investments by placing them out for longer periods where possible e.g. six months to one year, to meet future cash flow needs, subject to retaining some sums for shorter periods to meet liquidity requirements and also to take advantage of any particular investment opportunities.
+The anticipation of interest yielded from investing in the Property Fund is estimated at 4.40% in the MTFP. - 10.3.4 In this situation, the authority will continue to try and seek value in its investments by placing them out for longer periods where possible e.g. six months to one year, to meet future cash flow needs, subject to retaining some sums for shorter periods to meet liquidity requirements and also to take advantage of any particular investment opportunities.
 Much of the basic framework of the authority's cash flows is already known for the next financial year and use will be made of this information in determining investment periods.
 The money market is monitored daily and use will be made of a plurality of sources of financial information in determining investment opportunities.
 All investments will be placed only with institutions that conform to the criteria set out in the Investment Strategy.
-However, should the council use internal cash balances to support the capital programme rather than undertaking external borrowings this will have a significant impact on the investment returns achieved, but will be offset by reduced costs of borrowing. - 10.3.5 The investment income budget will, as ever, be carefully monitored in the coming financial year and reported to members via the regular Treasury Transactions reports.
+However, should the council use internal cash balances to support the capital programme rather than undertaking external borrowings this will have a significant impact on the investment returns achieved, but will be offset by reduced costs of borrowing. - 10.3.5 In the event that a Brexit deal is agreed with the EU and approved by Parliament, the balance of risks to economic growth and to increases in Bank Rate is likely to change to the upside. - 10.3.6 The investment income budget will, as ever, be carefully monitored in the coming financial year and reported to members via the regular Treasury Transactions reports.